MarcoALuceroVivar/Active-Directory-Lab/passwordReset.md

 Then the user gets confirmation that their password has indeed been changed
 <img width="1023" height="853" alt="image" src="https://github.com/user-attachments/assets/bacbdef3-1396-4f59-b235-2d51ef53ce0f" />

 ---
-## Step 5-User Log-in & Password Change
-the user logs in successfully, changes their password and is able to keep on with their day.

----
 ## Step 6- Close Ticket